monkybrain/klarna-checkout/README.md

   * resolved: updated order (object)
   * rejected: error (string)

+---

 ## Example ##
-See the test folder for a (somewhat) working example of a minimal nodejs server serving Klarna Checkout.
+In [`example/`](./example/) there is an example of a minimal nodejs server serving Klarna Checkout.

+---

 ## Used by ##
 Hairtorial ([hairtorial.io](http://hairtorial.io))

+---

 ## To be implemented ##
 * Recurring orders
 * Custom options

 Any help is greatly appreciated!

+---

 ## API Documentation ##
 Check out Klarna's API documentation [here](https://developers.klarna.com/en).